In 2016 I did a PDC (Permaculture Design Certificate) and in 2019 was awarded my Permaculture Diploma.

 Key challenges and how they were overcome: to increase light and warmth into the room - overcome by placing plants between rather than in front of the window, capturing the warmth that was there (through the plates etc.) and by additional curtain insulation on the doorways.

-Design 2 Column Design (Greening the Estate) Part of the code 5 Hull residency.
+Design 2 Column Design (Greening the Estate) Code 5 Art Residency, Thornton Estate, Hull.
+2016

 This design involved painting a column on a parade of shops on a housing estate.
 The aim was to make it relevant to the community and aesthetically pleasing.
 Situated outside the Chemists, the result was a pattern based on a willow tree trunk (the willow tree being connected to aspirin) which looked like people dancing.